-Millions of Muslims around the world will be celebrating the start of Ramadan this Thursday.
+Millions of Muslims around the world will be celebrating the start of Ramadan on Monday 12th April 2021.
 Ramadan is considered to be most holy month in the Islamic calendar; it is a month for devout prayer and fasting during daylight.
 Sometimes it can be difficult to explain why Ramadan is important, especially to children or young people who may have never heard of it before.

 We asked some of our Muslim and non-Muslim foster parents how they explain and include their foster child in the festivities of Ramadan.